Women in a seminar talking

 Government credit ratings

-Government credit ratings take into account three main elements.
+Government credit ratings are performed by specialist private companies and take into account three main elements.
 These are public debt as a percentage of gross domestic product, the budget deficit (the amount government spending exceeds income) and debt affordability (interest costs as a percentage of revenue).

 Government stock